no-trbl-2-u/Axiomancer-2.0/axiomancer-documentation/implementation-gaps-analysis.md

 **Analyst:** AI Development Assistant
 **Files Reviewed:** 15+ documentation files, 20+ implementation files
 **Total Gaps Identified:** 40+ disconnections across 9 major systems

+## Further pain points
+- Full image of player should be displayed in combat.
+- Portrait of player in the top is disconnect